-5.8 Switching from the M.S. to the Ph.D.
+5.9 Switching from the M.S. to the Ph.D.
 Program

 An M.S. student who wishes to advance to the Ph.D. program must apply formally for admission to the Ph.D. program like any other regular applicant.
 There is no automatic transfer mechanism.
-The student i) should have taken at least 2 and preferably 3 or more Ph.D. qualifier courses before the application, and ii) should have identified a faculty member who is willing to advise him/her for Ph.D. research.
+The student i) should have passed at least 2 Ph.D. qualifier courses before the application, and ii) should have identified a faculty member who is willing to advise him/her for Ph.D. research.
 Once admitted to the Ph.D. program, courses taken in the M.S. program can be used for satisfying requirements for the Ph.D. program.